 On 1st February, I made observations of eight consultations and took audio recordings of three consultations.
 All the patients were very nice and supportive, and one of them declined to receive an incentive from me and said ‘I would like to help you for nothing’.

-In my impression, for most of the situations, patients show their understanding of research more than the professionals (most likely because the professionals are the ones who are primarily being analysed).
-The process of explaining the research, getting consent from the participants, taking notes and doing the audio recordings, was smooth.
+In my impression, for most of the situations, patients show their understanding of the research.
+The process of explaining the research, getting consent from the patient participants, taking notes and doing the audio recordings, was smooth.
 I think that stronger the relationship is between the professionals and patients, the easier the processes are for the researcher.

 Apart from the observations, my to-do lists include chapter writing and paper editing, which I have not worked on yet this week.
 I might need solid blocks of time to write up them.